-The Group is legally required to fulfill certain obligations under its Department of Environment and Natural Resources (DENR) issued Environmental Compliance Certificate when its activities end in the depleted mine pits.
-The Group also provides for decommissioning cost for the future clean-up of its Power Plant (PP) under Section 8 of the Land Lease Agreement (LLA) upon its termination or cancellation.
-Significant estimates and assumptions are made in determining the provision for decommissioning and site rehabilitation costs as there are numerous factors that will affect the ultimate liability.
-These factors include estimates of the extent and costs of rehabilitation activities given the approved decommissioning and site rehabilitation plan, technological changes, regulatory changes, cost increases, and changes in discount rates.
+The Group is legally required to fulfill certain obligations under its Department of Environment and Natural Resources (DENR) issued Environmental Compliance Certificate when its activities have ended in the depleted mine pits.
+The Group assesses its mine rehabilitation provision annually.
+Significant estimates and assumptions are made in determining the provision for decommissioning and mine site rehabilitation costs as there are numerous factors that will affect the ultimate liability.
+These factors include estimates of the extent and costs of rehabilitation activities given the approved decommissioning and mine site rehabilitation plan, (e.g., cost of backfilling, reforestation, rehabilitation activities on marine and rainwater conservation and maintenance of the rehabilitated area), technological changes, regulatory changes, cost increases, and changes in inflation rates and discount rates.
+These uncertainties may result in future actual expenditure differing from the amounts currently provided.

-Those uncertainties may result in future actual expenditure differing from the amounts currently provided.
 An increase in decommissioning and site rehabilitation costs would increase the carrying amount of the related assets and increase noncurrent liabilities.
 The provision at reporting date represents management's best estimate of the present value of the future rehabilitation costs required.
 Assumptions used to compute the decommissioning and site rehabilitation costs are reviewed and updated annually.